Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

 Looking at these distributions, we can see that all the variables follow a Gaussian distribution.
 ![image](https://user-images.githubusercontent.com/95319198/147908177-93482efc-763a-4819-8490-9cfbda932616.png)

-Variables we need to be vary of are: systolic, diastolic, bodyfat, situps, broad_jump, and height.
+There are many variables we need to be vary of some of which are: systolic, diastolic, bodyfat, situps, broad_jump, and height.
 We will deal with the highly correlated variables with the recipe in the model preprocessing step.
 ![image](https://user-images.githubusercontent.com/95319198/147912014-f1dd08c8-81b9-45f8-98c1-ed7968bb7f92.png)

 Based on the visualizations we can clearly see that the response variable is ordinal where A > B > C > D. However, due to the lack of algorithms that deal with ordinal classification we are going to treat the response variable as a nominal variable.

 ## Model Preprocessing
-Now that are dataset is ready for model building, we split the dataset into train and test set.
+Now that are dataset is ready for model building, we split the dataset into training and testing sets.

 The testing set will be used for model evaluation after the tuning process.
 ```r